mjmlio/mjml/packages/mjml-group/README.md

 </aside>

 <aside class="notice">
-  <b>iOS 9 Issue:</b> If you use a HTML beautifier for MJML output, iOS9 render will render your column inside a mj-group as stacked.
-Fix is to remove the blank space between the two columns inside a mj-group.
+  <b>iOS 9 Issue:</b> If you use a HTML beautifier for MJML output, iOS9 will render your columns inside a mj-group as stacked.
+On the output HTML, remove the <b>blank space</b> between the two columns inside a mj-group.
 </aside>

 <p align="center">